Glossary

 Sole Proprietorship

-A business that is owned and operated by one individual.
-The sole owner assumes all financial and legal liability for the business.
+A business structure owned and operated by a single individual who bears full personal liability for all financial and legal obligations of the business.

 Sourcing